How to Send a File Bigger Than 5GB

 Frequently Asked Questions

 • They can be.
 If you’re sending a 5GB file you will be out of coverage for the free plans offered by alternatives to Smash, and you’ll be paying up for that!
-While €10 a month might not seem like a lot, it is €10 more than you’ll pay to send the same file with Smash – and there are still constraints on your transfers even when you are paying!
+While $10 a month might not seem like a lot, it is $10 more than you’ll pay to send the same file with Smash – and there are still constraints on your transfers even when you are paying!

 • A moral problem?
 No. A cost problem?
 It could be.
-When your uploaded file sits on a cloud storage service long after you have transferred it, it takes up space that you are paying for.
+When your 5gb uploaded file sits on a cloud storage service long after you have transferred it, it takes up space that you are paying for.
 You might not notice straight away, but sharing large files regularly will mean filling up your cloud storage drive with files that you have already shared.
-You’re paying for space you don’t need, and all because you chose a cloud storage service instead of a file transfer service like Smash!
+You’re paying for space you don’t need, and all because you chose a cloud storage service instead of an online large file transfer service like Smash!

 Related Articles